iamgerryshom/RVTrack/README.md

-# RVTrackView
+# RVTrack

-RVTrackView is a custom Android View that provides an interactive indicator system to visually track the horizontal scroll position of a `RecyclerView`.
-It dynamically updates the position of indicators based on the scroll state of the `RecyclerView` and is designed to work with `LinearLayoutManager`.
+RVTrack is a custom Android library that provides an interactive indicator system to visually track the horizontal scroll position of a `RecyclerView`.
+It dynamically updates the position of indicators based on the scroll state of the `RecyclerView` and is designed to work with `LinearLayoutManager` as of the moment.

 ## Features